hakimkal/backend-coding-challenge/solution/README.md

-Task 3:
+User Story 3:

-You may enter a Euro amount e.g (22 EUR) an automatic conversion will be done using the YahooQL API with a fallback to openexchange.org
+You may enter a Euro amount e.g (22 EUR) an automatic conversion will be done using the Yahoo YQL API with a fallback to openexchange.org